abhijit84842/FulL_StacK_DevelopmenT_2024/React + Framework/Next Js 2024/post_api_with_mongodb/README.md

 - Make API in delete product.
 - Test API with Postman.
 - Integrate DELETE API with UI
-- Add no cashe in GET Api
+- Add NO CACHE in GET Api
 - Test data with MongoDB